0xPolygon/polygon-docs/docs/pos/reference/mapped-tokens.md

 ﻿This document provides examples of token mappings on the Polygon PoS and Mumbai testnet.

-!!!tip
+!!!tip "Token mapping"
-    Mapping

-    If you want to get your token mapped then please send your mapping request via [<ins>mapper.polygon.technology</ins>](https://mapper.polygon.technology/).
+    Want to get a custom token mapped to Polygon PoS so it can be bridged over?
+Send in your mapping request via [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSeq8HTef2dYpRx35_WWYhyr4C146K9dfhyYJQcoD1RuTTVABg/viewform).

 ### Mumbai